nomadflamingo/Hierarchical-DQN-for-CartPole-v1/README.md

 ## Environment
 Includes the .yml file with the needed conda environment. (tested on linux)

-Essencially the most important requirements are:
+Essencially the most annoying requirements are:
 * python==3.9.*
 * gym==0.23.1
 * tensorflow==1.*
+* protobuf<=3.20.*
+Rest should be installed with no problems

 Might run for other requirements as well, but this is what I found that works.